-After the long spring we’ve had, we need a summer bucket list to keep the kids entertained!
-My boys and I pulled together a list of our favorite activities to share with you, and we’ll keep adding to this list with a version 2.0 around mid-summer.
+When summer break rolls around, we all need a summer bucket list to keep the kids entertained!
+My boys and I pulled together a list of our favorite activities to share with you, and we’ll keep adding to this list with version 2.0 this summer.

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.

 Planning a Summer Bucket List for Kids

 Since I’ve felt the challenge of keeping young ones entertained for a long break, I know many of you are experiencing the same thing!